-Changes to a project mandated by the proposal review process (and included in the feedback to the PI) or motivated by technical considerations will be implemented during Phase 2.
-Changes to a project that are not mandated by the proposal review process or technical considerations may only be made after the approval of a PI-initiated change request (see below).
+Changes to a project recommended by the proposal review process (and included in the feedback to the PI) or motivated by technical considerations will be considered for implementation during Phase 2.
+Any other change may only be made after the approval of a PI-initiated change request (see below).

 Changes to a project for which Phase 2 has been finalized and accepted for admission to the ALMA observing queue will only be permitted in exceptional circumstances and only if the pertinent Scheduling Block has not been observed and had some data pass QAO.
-An exception is the correction of errors introduced by the Observatory (either by ALMA staff or ALMA tools) in the generation of a Scheduling Block and identified after it is admitted to the observing queue.
+An exception is the correction of errors introduced by the Observatory (either by ALMA staff or ALMA tools) in the generation of a Scheduling Block and identified after it is submitted to the observing queue.
 Consultation with the PI, if required, will be handled via the respective support ARC.
 Any time spent executing such erroneous SBs will not be charged against the PI observing time.